 The University's Counselling and Disability Service offer a range of support for students.
 If you have a disability or medical condition that you think could affect your performance in examinations and assessment then you should contact them as soon as possible.

-It was agreed by Programme Quality Team at their meeting held on 11 January 2010 that the following calculators will be acceptable for use in University Examinations:
+It was agreed by Learning Teaching Committe in November 2019 that the following calculators will be acceptable for use in university examinations:

-* These calculators are specifically recommended for students with dyslexia.
+* These calculators are thought particularly appropriate for students with dyslexia.

-Please note that ‘series’ refers to calculators containing the series number in full, e.g. the Texas Instruments TI-30 series does not include the TI-34 or TI-36X calculators.
+Please note that ‘series’ refers to calculators containing the series number in full.

 Calculators on the approved list can be inspected and compared in the Mathematics Learning Support Centre.
 Students with Specific Learning Difficulties can make an appointment to see a specialist tutor to discuss their individual needs.